PrayujaTeli/Blog/Reportedspeech.md

 ### What is reported speech?<br/>

 Reported speech is when you tell somebody else what you or a person said before.<br/>
 If we report what another person has said, we usually do not use the speaker’s exact words (direct speech), but reported (indirect) speech.
-Therefore, you need to learn how to transform direct speech into reported speech.
+Therefore, you need to learn how to transform direct speech into reported speech.<br/>
 The structure is a little different depending on whether you want to transform a statement, question or request.<br/>

 ### How it works?<br/>